 The market for our products is characterized by changes in protocols and evolving industry standards.
 Industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the IAB, the TAG, the GARM, which is comprised of advertisers, agencies, media companies, platforms and industry organizations, the MRC, a voluntary trade organization, and internationally-based industry associations have independently initiated efforts to either review market research and rating methodologies across the media that we measure or develop minimum standards for such research and rating.
 Accreditation is only granted on a per metric basis rather than on a product or solution.
 In order to attain accreditation for new metrics tied to new solutions, the processes supporting new solutions must be reviewed to ensure that they are accurately processing data used to create the metrics.
-The process of obtaining such accreditations is costly, lengthy and there are often significant delays in achieving such accreditation.
-As a result, even if we are able to obtain such accreditations for our product offerings, we typically incur significant costs in obtaining such accreditations and the process of obtaining such accreditations delays our ability to market such product offerings as accredited by one or more industry associations.
+The process of obtaining such accreditations for our product offerings, we typically incur significant costs in obtaining such accreditations and the process of obtaining such accreditations delays our ability to market such product offerings as accredited by one or more industry associations.
 Moreover, metrics must be accredited before they will achieve widespread acceptance by the industry and our customers.